Today, we’re going to be reviewing some of the best running shoes for bad ankles.

 Brooks Adrenaline GTS 20

-The adrenaline GTS 20 is a great shoe because it fits a wide variety of people.
-The Adrenaline offers exceptional cushioning and ankle support, which makes it really helpful for runners with weak or injury-prone ankles.
+As one of the best 12mm heel drop running shoes, the Adrenaline GTS 20 is a great shoe because it fits a wide variety of people.
+It offers exceptional cushioning and ankle support, which makes it really helpful for runners with weak or injury-prone ankles.

 It is for your average runner who’s looking for a good cushion and a good amount of support and wants to feel good throughout the entirety of their run.